 The gap between the splitboard when in ride more.
 See the photo below.
-Needless to say this does not instill confidence when you can see daylight shinning through each half of the splitboard.
-For someone riding mellow terrain this won’t be an issue.
-If you plan to skin a big line in Haines, AK checkout some of the other options in the Jones Snowboards line that will be better suited for hard charging riding.
+Needless to say, this does not instill confidence when you can see daylight shining through each half of the splitboard.
+For someone riding mellow terrain, this won’t be an issue.
+If you plan to skin a big line in Haines, AK check out some of the other options in the Jones Snowboards line that will be better suited for hard-charging riding.

 Jones Explorer Features

-Not really a feature however the top sheet on this board will look just as rad under foot as it would hanging on your wall.
+Not really a feature however the top sheet on this board will look just as rad underfoot as it would hang on your wall.
 And most likely a lot of people will end up using the board to ride and as artwork thanks to the Grand Teton image that comes with the 2016 Jones Explorer Splitboard.